WCLS Land Acknowledgement

 We drafted a Land Acknowledgement to be used when working with groups of young people, offering the message in terms and language designed to resonate with kids and teens.

-We are on the ancestral territory of the Lummi and Nooksack people.
+We are on the ancestral territory of the Nooksack, Lummi and other Coast Salish peoples.

 They are the original inhabitants of this place.
 They are fishers, hunters, gatherers and harvesters of nature’s abundance, and have been so since time immemorial.